best beaches in the caribbean

 Protected from waves and home to some pristine reefs for snorkeling, Trunk Bay Beach is a great spot for swimming.
 The beach even has its own Underwater Snorkeling Trail, which leads visitors along the reef and provides underwater signage to give snorkelers a better idea about the colorful worlds below.
 Snorkeling gear is available to rent at the beach.

-Despite being located in the heart of the national park, the beach has excellent amenities, including a lifeguard on duty during the day, showers, bathrooms, and even a small store selling snacks, though if you’re planning on visiting for the whole day, you may want to bring more substantial food.
+Despite being located in the heart of the national park, the beach has excellent amenities, including a lifeguard on duty during the day, showers, bathrooms, and even a small store selling snacks.

 playa-pilar